 When You Should Use VPN

-If you are one of those businesses who are privacy conscious then using a VPN is a good option.
+If you are one of those businesses who are privacy conscious then using a VPN like EarthWeb is a good option.
 VPN can also be a great choice for those who want to get over all the online restrictions and access everything they want.
 Users who tend to use public wireless networks frequently should also use VPN to keep their web browsing sessions private.

 Virtual Private Server

 VPS hosting take advantage of virtualization technology and break down a single server into multiple virtual servers.
 It provides more room for expandability and gives you better access to resources.
 Users who buy virtual private server don’t have to share resources or rely on the single server, delivering the benefits of higher performance and making it more reliable than other web hosting types.
 If you are looking for an affordable plan, you can take a look at the best cheap VPS providers.

 Types of VPS Hosting